enso-org/enso/doc/enso-philosophy.md

 read of the design documents listed below.
 These documents are highly technical, and are not intended to be user-facing documentation.

+- **[Semantics](semantics/):** A description of Enso's semantics, with a focus on both the main principles and the details.
-- **[Syntax](syntax/syntax.md):** A description of Enso's syntax, with a focus on both the main principles behind its design and its nitty gritty details.
+- **[Syntax](syntax/):** A description of Enso's syntax, with a focus on both the main principles behind its design and its nitty gritty details.
-- **[The Type System](types/types.md):** A description of Enso's type system, starting at a very high level and slowly getting into more detail as the design evolves.
+- **[The Type System](types/):** A description of Enso's type system, starting at a very high level and slowly getting into more detail as the design evolves.
-- **[The Runtime](runtime/runtime.md):** A description of the design for the runtime that is evolving in tandem with the runtime's development.
+- **[The Runtime](runtime/):** A description of the design for the runtime that is evolving in tandem with the runtime's development.